NOAA-OWP/inundation-mapping/CONTRIBUTING.md

     $ pre-commit install
     ```

-3. At this point, you should be set up with `pre-commit` on your host machine.
-When a commit is made it will run the pre-commit hooks defined in
+3. With `pre-commit` installed on your host machine and when the commit command is used, it will run the pre-commit hooks defined in
    [pre-commit-config.yaml`](.pre-commit-config.yaml) in the local branch folder.
    For reference, you may run any of the pre-commit hooks manually before issuing the `git commit` command (see below).